dcos/dcos-e2e/docs/source/cli.rst

 Creating a Cluster
 ------------------

-Creating
+Creating a cluster is possible with the ``dcos_docker create`` command.
+This command allows you to customize the cluster in many ways.

+See :ref:`the dcos_docker create reference <dcos_docker-create>` for details on this command and its options.

-The command returns when the DC/OS installation process has started To wait til finished...
+The command returns when the DC/OS installation process has started.
+To wait until DC/OS has finished installing, use the :ref:`the dcos_docker wait <dcos_docker-wait>` command.

-To use this cluster, it is useful to find details using inspect.
+To use this cluster, it is useful to find details using the :ref:`the dcos_docker inspect <dcos_docker-inspect>` command.

-Default Cluster Name
+"default" Cluster ID
 --------------------

 It can become tedious repeatly typing the cluster ID, particularly if you only have one cluster.